Axel Springer SE: Abuse of power and sexual harassment

 In March 2021, Der Spiegel reported accusations that the editor of Bild, Julian Reichelt, had promoted several young female employees in exchange for sex and sought to buy their silence before dismissing them.
 This was followed up by a similar report in the New York Times in October 2021.
-Both reported that Axel Springer had investigated and dismissed the complaints against Reichelt, and had proceeded to suppress reporting of the controversy by other outlets.
-CEO Mathias Doepfner was reportedly also keen to support Reichelt on account of the latter's strong right wing political leanings.
-Later the same month, Axel Springer reversed course and dismissed Reichelt.
+These allegations were investigated by Axel Springer, which initially supported Reichelt.
+However, following further scrutiny, the company ultimately decided to dismiss him.

+Anti-Muslim and anti-Palestinian bias

+Liz Fekete criticized Axel Springer-owned Welt and Axel Springer CEO Mathias Döpfner in 2024 for their anti-Muslim and anti-Palestinian bias, suggesting falsely that Muslim immigrants are the main source of antisemitism, ignoring that the majority of antisemitic incidents are actually caused by the far-right.
+She also criticized the company for uncritically adopting Israel's talking points on the Middle East conflict, to the disadvantage of Palestinians.

+Axel Springer has also been accused of making profits from illegal settlements in the Occupied Palestinian territories.
+Axel Springer’s Israeli classified ads website Yad2 is the largest classifieds site in Israel.
+The website publishes real estate listings across Israel, including rental apartments and sales in Israeli settlements that are considered illegal under international law.
+While private users can use the website for free, business users have to pay and many a times these real estate brokers and agents are selling or renting properties in illegal settlements.

+German public broadcasting criticized Axel Springer in 2024 for taking their pro-Israel mission too far and that they therefore believe Palestinians and anyone who expresses criticism of Israel "must be discredited and then written against", especially criticizing it for a news report which doxed and discredited several pro-Palestinian student protesters.

 Competitors

 Major competitors in the German publishing market include Bauer Media Group, Bertelsmann, Hubert Burda Media, and Holtzbrinck.
 On a global scale, some of the key competitors of Axel Springer include other large multinational media companies such as News Corporation, Time Warner, and The New York Times Company.
 These companies operate in a variety of different media sectors, including print, television, and digital, and are all major players in the global media industry.
 In addition to traditional media companies, Axel Springer also competes with a number of digital media platforms and companies, such as Google, Facebook, and Apple, which have become increasingly influential in the media industry in recent years.
 These companies have disrupted the traditional media business model by offering new ways for people to access news and information, and have posed a significant challenge to traditional media companies like Axel Springer.